-The Florida durable power of attorney form is used by a person seeking to choose someone else to handle financial transactions on their behalf.
+A Florida durable power of attorney form is used by a principal seeking to choose an agent to handle financial transactions on their behalf.
 This is common for senior citizens that elect family members to handle their banking, taxes, and real estate.
 The term “durable” refers to the document remaining valid if the principal should become incapacitated (ex.
 Alzheimer’s disease, Dementia, Parkinson’s Disease, etc.)

 “Durable” definition – § 709.2102